 Intelligent women are imaginative!

-As a matter of fact, your level of intelligence is linked to your imaginative power.
+Your level of intelligence is linked to your imaginative power.

-Most of the great artworks, movies, songs. and inventions we enjoy today are products of their owners’ imaginations.
+Most of the great artworks, movies, songs, and inventions we enjoy today are products of their owners’ imaginations.

 There’s power in your imagination.
 Unlock it.
 Use it.